Share this page

 Main content starts here.

 Once the rain breaks, the summer gets going with intense heat and high humidity.
 The mercury can rise above 35 degrees so it is important to keep hydrated and well-rested.
 The temperature seldom drops below 25 degrees even after sunset, so expect long, hot summer nights.
-Many Japanese people will carry a hand fan to fend off the heat or a parasol to block out the sun—both effective techniques!
-One other note about clothing: summer is the time for light, comfortable attire, and Tokyo is a city where you'll see every kind of fashion under the sun, but if you want to blend in with the locals, avoid wearing anything too casual or revealing.
-You might look out of place wearing low-cut tops, loose-fitting sleeveless shirts, yoga pants or leggings without anything over them, baggy athletic shorts, and plastic flip-flops or sandals.
+Many Japanese people will carry a hand fan to fend off the heat or a parasol to block out the sun—both effective techniques.
+Summer is the time for light, comfortable attire, but if you want to blend in with the locals, avoid wearing anything too revealing.

 Finally, the importance of staying cool cannot be stressed enough.
 Heat stroke is a real risk.
 Before you start feeling feverish or lightheaded, drink plenty of water, replenish sodium and get out of the sun and take a break frequently.
 Check out this site for more details.